ELGUAPOLIFE/Custom-Filter-list-for-Vivaldi-Browser-for-blocking-Trackers-and-Ads/README.md

 ⭐ AdGuard Filter lists ⭐ ( Must include )

 These 3 links are taken from AdGuard's official site ( https://adguard.com/kb/general/ad-filtering/adguard-filters/#adguard-filters ) .
 Make sure use these exact 3 links, not other mirrors of a same filter.
-N.B: Don't use any of HaGeZi's lists with these 3 lists.
+Don't use any of HaGeZi's lists with these 3 lists.

 5. AdGuard Base Filter ( https://raw.githubusercontent.com/AdguardTeam/FiltersRegistry/master/filters/filter_2_Base/filter.txt )
    EasyList + AdGuard English filter = AdGuard Base Filter.